AIM-47 Falcon: Development for YF-12

-In 1966, the F-12 project was cancelled just as the F-108 had been.
+In 1966, the F-12 project was canceled just as the F-108 had been.
 Another project which expressed an interest in the design was the XB-70 Valkyrie, a bomber which could have carried the AIM-47 for self-defense.
-This aircraft was also cancelled after Soviet deployment of effective high-altitude surface-to-air missiles made high-altitude attacks on the Soviet Union impractical.
+This aircraft was also canceled after Soviet deployment of effective high-altitude surface-to-air missiles made high-altitude attacks on the Soviet Union impractical.

 Hughes had built 80 pre-production AIM-47 missiles.

 Legacy

 The AIM-47 was used as a base for the AIM-54 Phoenix (originally the AAM-N-11), intended for the General Dynamics F-111B.
 This project was also canceled in 1968, but the weapon system finally found a home on the F-14 Tomcat, entering service in the early 1970s.

-In 1966, the basic airframe was adapted with the seeker from the AGM-45 Shrike and the 250 lb warhead from the Mk.
-81 bomb to create the high-speed AGM-76 Falcon anti-radar missile, although this did not see service.
+In 1966, the basic airframe was adapted with the seeker from the AGM-45 Shrike and the 250 lb warhead from the Mk 81 bomb to create the high-speed AGM-76 Falcon anti-radar missile, although this did not see service.